dbt-labs/docs.getdbt.com/contributing/content-style-guide.md

 There won't be many instances where you need to display 4 or 5 cards on the docs site.
 While we recommend you use 2 or 3-column grids, you can use 4 or 5-column grids in the following scenarios:

-- For cards that contain little text and are limited to under 15 words.
-(This is to make sure the text isn't squished)
+- For cards that contain little text and are limited to 15 words or less.
+This is to make sure the text isn't squished.
 - Always have the `hide_table_of_contents:` frontmatter set to `true` (This hides the right table of contents).

 Otherwise, the text will appear squished and provide users with a bad experience.